microsoft/typespec/docs/language-basics/values.md

 ## Value kinds

 There are four kinds of values: objects, arrays, scalars. and null.
-These values can be created with object values, array literals, scalar literals and initializers, and the null literal respectively.
+These values can be created with object values, array values, scalar values and initializers, and the null literal respectively.
 Additionally, values can result from referencing enum members and union variants.

 ### Object values